julienrbrt/woningfinder/docs/architecture.md

 WoningFinder is split in 3 components: _WoningFinder-API_, _HousingFinder_ and _HousingMatcher_.

 - _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for WoningFinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
 - _[HousingFinder](../cmd/housing-finder)_, is used to query all the offers of the housing corporation.
-It connects them all and query them at the right time.
-In order to use HousingFinder locally instead as a worker, run `housingfinder standalone`.
+It connects them all and query them at the right time and sends its data to redis pub/sub.
 - _[HousingMatcher](../cmd/housing-matcher)_, is trigged by _HousingFinder_ via a messaging broker (redis pub/sub).
 It will match the new offers to the customer search option and react it.

 There is as well small tools that are run for special reasons: